Meetings

 Each meeting features a speaker from the plant conservation community.
 In addition, there is a roundtable for attendees to share relevant events, as well as updates from each of the PCA working groups and committees.
 Regular attendees include representatives from the PCA Federal agencies and from Cooperating organizations; however anyone is welcome to attend this meeting.

-NEXT MEETING: Wednesday March 13, 2:00 - 4:00 pm ET (Remote Only)
+NEXT MEETING: Wednesday, November 13, 2 - 4 pm ET (Remote Only)

 The meeting login details will be shared via calendar invite and email at least one day before the meeting.

 Please see 'MS Teams How To' [pdf] for step-by-step directions to join the meeting.
-You will be able to join the meeting from the web or via the Microsoft Teams app, which can be downloaded in advance here
+You will be able to join the meeting from the web or via the Microsoft Teams app, which can be downloaded in advance here.

 FUTURE MEETINGS

 Mark your calendars for the 2024 PCA Speaker Series, to be held the second Wednesday of January, March, May, July, September, and November.
-Download the full list of 2024 speakers here
+Download the full list of 2024 speakers here.

-November 13: Dr. Evan Larson on “Fire and Indigenous fire stewardship in the Great Lakes Region”
+November 13: Dr. Evan Larson on “Restoring Relationships and Beneficial Fire to Great Lakes Forests”

 PREVIOUS MEETINGS